Congregational mosque: Early functions

+Proliferation

 In later centuries, as the Islamic world became increasingly divided between different political states, as the Muslim population and the cities grew, and as new rulers wished to leave their mark of patronage, it became common to have multiple congregational mosques in the same city.
+For example, Baghdad, the capital of the Abbasid Caliphate, had just two congregational mosques by the late 9th century: the Great Mosque of al-Mansur, located in the original Round City on the western shore of the Tigris River, and the Mosque of al-Mahdi, in the Rusafa quarter added on the eastern shore of the river.
+During the 10th century, the number of congregational mosques grew to six, compared to hundreds of other local regular mosques.
+The Abbasid caliphs, who had by the mid-10th century had lost all political power, retained the privilege of designating congregational mosques in the city and of appointing their preachers.
+By the 11th century, the Arab writer and traveler Ibn Jubayr notes eleven congregational mosques in the city.

-For example, Fustat, the predecessor of modern Cairo, was founded in the seventh century with just one congregational mosque (the Mosque of Amr ibn al-As).
-However, by the 15th century, under the Mamluks, the urban agglomeration of Cairo and Fustat had 130 congregational mosques.
+In another example, Fustat, the predecessor of modern Cairo, was founded in the seventh century with just one congregational mosque (the Mosque of Amr ibn al-As), but by the 15th century, under the Mamluks, the urban agglomeration of Cairo and Fustat had 130 congregational mosques.
 In fact, the city became so saturated with congregational mosques that by the late 15th century its rulers could rarely build new ones.
 A similar proliferation of congregational mosques occurred in the cities of Syria, Iraq, Iran, and Morocco, as well as in the newly conquered Constantinople (Istanbul) under Ottoman rule.

-Architecture and function
+Architecture

-Congregational mosques function as a community space.
-As a community space, it allows for prayer and social engagement.
-Congregational mosques have a crucial role in communities Islamic practices.
+As both a prayer and a community space, mosque buildings allow for religious and social engagement.
 The Qur'an does not state architectural parameters for a congregational mosque, and as a result there are both differences and similarities between congregational mosques of different regions.
 As all male members of the community are expected to attend Friday prayers, congregational mosques must be large enough to accommodate them and their size thus varies from community to community.
 The Qur'an does highlight that the prayer hall has to accommodate the population of the community.
 Almost all congregational mosques feature a minbar, which is an elevated platform where the Friday sermon is given.
 The minbar is usually places near the qibla wall (the wall standing in the direction of prayer) and the mihrab.